 Patent Search

-IPKit provides patent search across two systems: Australian patents via IP Australia and European/worldwide patents via the EPO Open Patent Services (OPS).
-The EPO collection alone contains over 130 million patent documents.
+IPKit provides patent search across three systems: Australian patents via IP Australia, European/worldwide patents via the EPO Open Patent Services (OPS), and global patent and scholarly literature via Lens.org.
+Together these cover 130+ million patent documents with unique scholarly-patent citation linkage.

 AU patent search